tkent198/modRSW_EnKF/README.md

 This repository aims to facilitate the transfer of knowledge and continued use of the software developed by TK and deposited in the git repository.
 It should contain sufficient instruction for users to implement and adapt the source code (briefly comprising Python scripts for the numerical solver, idealised forecast-assimilation routines, plotting and data analysis).

+The source code available here was developed during TK's PhD, a pdf is available [here](http://etheses.whiterose.ac.uk/17269/).

 ***CAVEAT: this is not a black-box model and should accordingly be used with care and curiosity!***

 How to get started with the source code and files is outlined below.
 There are some model-only and DA test cases to check things are up and running properly.